ESC

 Communications

-about a dozen TV broadcast stations including 1 public TV station; multi-channel cable and satellite TV services are available; 24 radio stations
+about a dozen TV stations, including 1 public TV station; multi-channel cable and satellite TV available; 24 radio stations

 .vi